-The promise of a Single Source of Truth is accuracy across your organization.
+The promise of a Single Source of Truth, therefore is accuracy across your organization.

-Companies buy and use services and tools that generate data to conduct their business.
-The set of services and tools providing data (data sources) changes as companies grow or use cases shift.
-Before you have built a single source of truth, your company will likely have data sources that overlap in terms of what they track.
-You will also have data from data sources in your data lake that the company don’t use anymore, but the data is still needed for certain analyses.
+Before you even build a Single Source of Truth, your company will likely have data sources that overlap in terms of what they track.
+You will also have data from data sources in your Data Lake that is dormant, but is still needed for certain analyses.

-Imagine you were tracking sign-ups via Hubspot and then after a year started using Salesforce to track sign-ups.
-The Salesforce data will be empty before the date you started using it and the google analytics data might not be as well maintained going forward.
-To an analyst, when they go to query for sign ups it will be unclear which data source they should use.
+Imagine you were tracking sign-ups via Hubspot and after a year you decided to switch to Salesforce.
+That means that prior to your switch, the Salesforce data will be empty.
+Moreover, the google analytics data might not be as well synchronized between your Hubspot data and your Salesforce data.
+To an analyst, when they go to query for sign-ups it will be unclear which data source they should use.